omondiEric/whereYouArt/paper_prototype/paper-prototype.md

 ## Task: View past gallery

 ### 1) Randomized Gallery
 When the user selects to view installations randomly, they are shown previous installations from a random time period.
-As the user walks around, the installations that they users have already seen will change to other installations.
+As the user walks around with their device, they will be able to view superimposed installations from the random past gallery.

 ![Gallery View](view_gallery.jpg){:height="50%" width="50%"}

 ### 2) User Search

 ![Search](search_categories.jpg){:height="50%" width="50%"}

-If the user chooses to not to display a random gallery, they have the option to search for a past gallery.
+If the user chooses not to display a random gallery, they have the option to search for a past gallery.

 ![Search Results](search_results.jpg){:height="50%" width="50%"}